sdmx-twg/sdmx-im/NOTES.md

 ## Hosting platform
 There was a single user (and project: `sdmx`) registered with the site.
 In that project, multiple projects have been configured with links (watches) on the various branches of the corresponding repositories on Github.

-The generated documentation will then be hosted on readthedocs.org and linked toa subdomain of the sdmx web site: [docs.sdmx.org](http://docs.sdmx.org).
+The generated documentation will then be hosted on readthedocs.org and linked to a subdomain of the sdmx web site: [docs.sdmx.org](http://docs.sdmx.org).
 The DNS was modified to create a new **sub-domain** called `docs`.
 It has been configured to point to the [latest production release](http://readthedocs.org/project/sdmx/latest).

-The `sdmx`project linking to the `sdmx-im` acts as the glue between all the other repositories (e.g.: formats, rest, ...).
+The `sdmx` project linking to the `sdmx-im` acts as the glue between all the other repositories (e.g.: formats, rest, ...).

 ## Documentation source language